Applications for Composer-Curator 2021 are now open.

 The type of project you might produce could take any form - from outdoor performances to DIY gigs, orchestral concerts to club nights, gallery installations to live streams, and even panel discussions and workshops.
 Projects can be presented in any genre including jazz, electronic, grime, folk, non-western music, contemporary classical, in fact just about any form of experimental new sound and music.

-Sound and Music is particularly interested in projects that place audiences at the heart of the work and engage them in new ways, including through exploring different spaces and methods of presentation - whether that be online, live (when possible) or a hybrid of both.
+We are particularly interested in projects that place audiences and communities at the heart of the work and that engage them in new and exciting ways.
+For example by exploring different sites, spaces and methods of presentation - whether that be online, live (when possible) or a hybrid of both.

 How does it work?

 Following the challenges and learnings from Composer-Curator 2020, for 2021, we want to build on our commitment to bringing new music to more people, who may not normally have access, in more places locally.

 To do this, we have developed this year’s programme in partnership with Back to Ours and Sunderland Culture to support composers, music-creators and collectives who have a meaningful connection to Hull, Sunderland or surrounding regions, to produce new musical projects for their communities.
 You can read more about our partners here.